 That trend is optical interconnection of components, now moving from systems to boards to chip packages to chips themselves, says Lionel Kimerling, the Thomas Lord Professor in Materials Science and Engineering and director of the MIT Microphotonics Center.
 “There are significant challenges for each one of those steps.
 Cost, bandwidth density, and power efficiency are the big three, and cost is the one that’s really controlling the entry of photonics into the system.

-Officials of the U.S. Defense Advanced Research Projects Agency (DARPA) have released a broad agency announcement for the Photonics in the Package for Extreme Scalability (PIPES) program.
+DARPA launched PIPES program in 2019, to explore ways to expand the use of optical components to address these constraints and enable digital microelectronics with new levels of performance.
 PIPES seeks to enable disruptive system scalability by developing optical signaling technologies for digital microelectronics.
 The program will employ intimate integration of photonics with advanced integrated circuits to yield unprecedented system connectivity.

 “Today, microelectronic systems are severely constrained by the high cost of data movement, whether measured in terms of energy, footprint, or latency,” said Dr. Gordon Keeler, program manager in DARPA’s Microsystems Technology Office (MTO).
 “Efficient photonic signaling offers a path to disruptive system scalability because it eliminates the need to keep data local, and it promises to impact data-intensive applications, including machine learning, large scale emulation, and advanced sensors.”